Missouri Sports Betting: When and How to Bet Legally

 Is sports betting in Missouri legal?

-Amendment 2 has officially passed in Missouri, legalizing sports betting in the state.
-However, potential bettors will still have to wait, as the Missouri Gaming Commission now has a deadline of December 1, 2025 to make sports betting available in the state.
+Amendment 2 has officially passed in Missouri, legalizing sports betting in the state and potential bettors now have a date set of December 1, 2025 for a launch date.

 So what does that mean now for legal sports betting in Missouri?
 Let's break it down.

-After collecting enough petition signatures, the Secretary of State approved a special ballot measure for the November 2024 elections, allowing Missouri citizens to vote on whether they want to see legalized sports betting in the state.
+• Missouri's Secretary of State, Denny Hoskins, approved a special ballot measure for the Nov.
+2024 elections, allowing Missouri citizens to vote on legalized sports betting.

-The Amendment eventually passed with the support of Winning for Missouri Education, a committee funded primarily by DraftKings and FanDuel, who spent a combined $41 million on the campaign.
-An opposing group, funded largely by Caesars, was not able to dissuade enough voters.
+• The Amendment passed with the support of Winning for Missouri Education, a committee funded primarily by DraftKings and FanDuel, which spent a combined $41 million on the campaign.

 How you can bet on sports in Missouri?